WhatsApp promises to battle 'sinister' false messages

-WhatsApp told India's government on Tuesday it's developing tools to crack down on rumours and false messages plaguing users of the app.
+WhatsApp told India's government on Tuesday it's developing tools to crack down on rumors and false messages plaguing users of the app.

-The Facebook-owned messaging service's chief executive officer Chris Daniels promised IT minister Ravi Shankar Prasad that it would figure out a solution, according to Reuters.
+Chris Daniels, CEO of the Facebook-owned messaging service, promised IT minister Ravi Shankar Prasad that it would figure out a solution, according to Reuters.

 WhatsApp didn't immediately respond to a request for comment.

 India is WhatApp's biggest market, with more than 200 million people using the service.
-Tuesday's meeting comes after a series of fatal attacks caused by WhatsApp-spread misinformation, with users forwarding on messages containing unsourced rumours.
+Tuesday's meeting comes after a series of fatal attacks caused by WhatsApp-spread misinformation, with users forwarding messages containing unsourced rumors.

 On July 1, five people were reportedly lynched in the western city of Dhule after a rumor circulated that they abducted children.
 At least 12 others have been beaten as a result of similar messages.